reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The `pom.xml` defines all dependencies we are using in our project.
 Each dependency has its `pom.xml`.
 The inner `pom.xml` declares what does it bring into the application.

-The dependency is the package that contains the peace of code that our project needs to run successfully.
+The dependency is the package that contains a peace of code that our project needs to run successfully.

 Let us look into the `pom.xml` that Spring Boot generated for us: